BenchR267/blog/content/post/POP_Network_2.md

 +++

-In the first [part]({{< ref "post/POP_Network_1.md" >}}) I built the **foundation** for a protocol oriented network abstraction written in Swift.
+In the [**first part**]({{< ref "post/POP_Network_1.md" >}}) I built the **foundation** for a protocol oriented network abstraction written in Swift.
 The main focus for the component lies on **safety**, **code quality** and a very **clean** [**API**](https://en.wikipedia.org/wiki/Application_programming_interface).

 Safety is mostly about the **rules** you define how the component can be used.
 In the best scenario the user **can't even compile** the program if the component is wrong configured.
 Of course, this is the **perfect case** which is just not reachable.
 But by defining different **protocols** for different http methods, it is possible to distinguish between them on the level of Swift's **type system** instead of comparing Strings.

 Code quality is a very generic term and I bet that everyone will think different about this.
-In my eyes code quality defines **readability** and structure of the code.
+In my eyes code quality is defined by **readability** and the structure of the code.
 A **rule of thumb** is that code is written in 10% of the productive time but it is read in **90%** of it.
-That means you are hurting yourself if you write 'spaghetti code'.
-Relating to the rest component I'm building code quality means structuring the code that well that a user can **fix a bug** by himself if he experienced one.
+That means you are fighting yourself when writing '*spaghetti code*'.
+Related to the rest component I'm building code quality means structuring the code that well that a user could **fix a bug** by himself if he experiences one.

 API design is a **subset** of code quality since it defines how the interface of the component is built.
-Even if there is documentation it should not be necessary to read it before you are able to use it.
-It is also bound to **safety** in this case since the API should be strongly typed though **generics** since the concrete types are not even defined in this module.
+Even while there should be documentation it should not be necessary to read it to be able to use the code.
+It is also bound to **safety** in this case because the API should be strongly typed though **generics** since the concrete types are not even defined in this module.

 So, how does the API of the client look like?